-- 1. In the AM console, go to Realms > Realm Name > Authentication > Settings > Trees. - 2.
-From the Authentication session state management scheme drop-down list, select CTS. - 3.
-In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 4.
-Save your changes. - 5.
-Navigate to Configure > Authentication > Core > Security. - 6.
+- 1. Log in to the AM console as an administrative user.
+For example, amAdmin. - 2.
+Navigate to Realms > Realm Name > Authentication > Settings > Trees. - 3.
+From the Authentication session state management scheme drop-down list, select CTS. - 4.
+In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 5.
+Save your changes. - 6.
+Navigate to Configure > Authentication > Core > Security. - 7.
 In the Organization Authentication Signing Secret field, enter a base64-encoded HMAC secret that AM uses to sign the JWT that is passed back and forth between the client and AM during the authentication process.
-The secret must be at least 128-bits in length. - 7.
+The secret must be at least 128-bits in length. - 8.
 Save your changes.